 There are only a few things to know about trading cryptocurrencies.
-Below are a few of the most important things to know before getting started:
+Below are those most important things listed.
+Do read before getting started:

 TIP: If you trade only the top coins by market cap (that is coins like Bitcoin Ethereum), or GBTC, then the chances of losing everything overnight are slim (not impossible, but slim).
 Other cryptocurrencies are riskier (but can offer quick gains on a good day).